census-instrumentation/opencensus-service/README.md

 $ 2018/10/08 21:38:00 Running OpenCensus receiver as a gRPC service at "127.0.0.1:55678"
 ```

 Create an Collector [configuration](#config) file based on the options described below.
-By default, the collector has the opencensus receiver enabled, but no exporters.
+By default, the
+Collector has the `opencensus` receiver enabled, but no exporters.

 Build the Collector and start it: